-Broadband Data Collection & Mapping (A.6679 Ryan / S.5696 Metzger) : This legislation would require more granular and accurate data collection to identify specific areas of New York State that are unserved or underserved by broadband as well as customers that face prohibitive costs.
-The bill is currently in the Senate Rules Committee (Chair Sen. Maj.
-Leader Stewart Cousins) and in the Assembly Corporations Committee (Chair AM Paulin).
+Broadband Data Collection & Mapping (A.6679 Ryan / S.5696 Metzger): In this day and age, everyone needs broadband – but not everyone in New York State has access.
+We need to understand better who has access to high speed internet and who does not.
+This legislation would require more accurate data collection to identify specific areas of New York State that are unserved or underserved by broadband.
+The bill is currently in the Senate Energy Committee (Chair Sen. Parker) and in the Assembly Corporations Committee (Chair AM Paulin).

 Graduate Student Worker Fee Waiver (A.7241 Pichardo / S.3916 Stavisky): Currently, all SUNY Graduate Assistants must pay mandatory fees to their university, resulting in what amounts to a "pay-to-work" scenario for these workers.
 As higher education funding has declined, fees have increased as a mechanism to compensate for loss of funding.
 This bill would eliminate university fees for full- or half-time graduate student teaching or research assistants.